-Offering academic excellence without the pressure and with high quality pastoral care, the Secondary classes are for pupils aged between 11-16 years respectively, attending primarily on a full time basis.
+Offering academic excellence without the pressure and with high quality pastoral care, the Secondary classes are for pupils aged between 11-16 years respectively, attending on a full time basis.
 The classes are limited to a maximum of 12 children attending any one session.

 The Secondary Classes offer a natural progression for those children who have attended the Primary Class, whilst preparing the children for taking their GCSEs.
 They also provide an ideal space for all children who thrive in smaller scale environments.

-To provide an intellectually stimulating, thoughtful and inspiring environment where children have the space to be themselves, without stress, without fear of failure, without fear of bullying.
+To provide an intellectually stimulating, thoughtful and inspiring environment where children have the space to be themselves, without stress, without fear of failure and without fear of bullying.

-The Secondary Classes Lessons
+Secondary Class Lessons

 Secondary classes lessons are always designed to be…

 we believe pupils need to relate the subject matter of lessons to their own lives and experience as well as to other subjects, therefore we ensure that the pupils always see these connections through in-depth discussions throughout the lesson which involves every pupil.

 we believe that once a lesson is enjoyable and engaging the pupils are ready to be challenged and taken to the next level, therefore pupils are encouraged to think for themselves, to have the confidence to embrace new ideas and to constantly develop their awareness of themselves and the world around them.

-Outline of a Typical Secondary Class Lesson
+Example of a Typical Secondary Lesson

-- Discuss and explore.
+Discuss and explore

-- Practical Application – discuss how topic area is applied in every life.
+Practical Application – discuss how topic area is applied in every life

-- Making Connections – discuss and explore connections between topic and other topic areas and subjects.
+Making Connections – discuss and explore connections between topic and other topic areas and subjects

 Main Activity (involving one or more of the following)

-- In depth discussion
+In depth discussion

-- Group Work – Set small groups an area to explore.
+Group Work – Set small groups an area to explore

-Media – use video clips and programmes and/or computer programmes and websites where appropriate.
+Media – use video clips and programmes and/or computer programmes and websites where appropriate

-- Record through text and illustrations.
-Record using their own words.
+Record through text and illustrations.
+Record using their own words

-- Concluding discussion, recapping the main points.
+Concluding discussion, recapping the main points.

-Setting of homework.
+Setting of homework